 Sitka has a 10,000 year-old history that began when Tlingit Indians settled in Southeast Alaska.
 Once the capital of Russian America in 1808, Sitka was the site of the Alaska Purchase on March 30, 1867.
 That’s when the United States bought Alaska from the Russians for $7.2 million.

 Located on Baranof Island, Sitka is at open water to the Pacific Ocean.
-There’s a rich and diverse heritage that’s clear as soon as you disembark your cruise ship and head into downtown.
+There’s a rich and diverse heritage that’s clear as soon as you disembark your cruise ship.